Guillaume Lebedel · · 9 min MCP: What's Working, What's Broken, and What Comes Next (what a year in production has taught us)

 This is where it gets interesting.
 The debate isn’t “MCP vs no MCP.”
 It’s how agents should call MCP tools.

-The traditional approach: load all tool definitions into context, let the model pick which tool to call, feed results back through the model.
-This works, but it's expensive.
+The traditional approach: load all tool definitions into context, let models pick which tool to call, feed results back through the model.
+This works, but it’s expensive.
 Thousands of tools means hundreds of thousands of context tokens just for definitions.

 The emerging approach: Code Mode.
 Instead of calling tools directly, the agent writes code that calls tools.
 Cloudflare’s Agents SDK converts MCP schemas into TypeScript APIs.
 The LLM writes await mcp.notion.createPage({ title: "..." }) instead of emitting special tool-calling tokens.